haxzie/streamon-website/contents/blogs/23-08-2020-streaming-softwares/index.md

 You have some commands you have to write in console to use it.
 First, you have to configure user and pass in a config.php file.
 Then, you run the code and, if it connects to IG account, it prints the stream key.
 You copy and paste it in OBS, start streaming in OBS and tell the code to start the real stream.
 Then, you can comment (using console), enable/disable comments, and some other functions that maybe or maybe not they are available in Linux (like "pin comments")

 I used this software in a children broadcast show that I presented, for 16 days.
-But (\*\*)...
+But (\*\* explained below)...

 #### Streamon - Instagram Live Streamer
 [https://getstreamon.com/](https://getstreamon.com/)

 <Image src="./streamon_.png" alt="Streamon"/>

-This is a very nice software! ;), but didn't use so much, because (\*\*)...
+This is a very nice software! ;), but didn't use so much, because (\*\* explained below)...

 ## (\*\*)
-These softwares don't work with every IG accounts.
+These softwares don't work with every IG accounts or in every time.
 If you are lucky, it works.
 If you are not... it doesn't.
 The account I used with the children show worked.
 Another account that I used... it worked.
 My account...
 IT DOESN'T <facepalm>.

+[EDIT] I tried Streamon and instagramlive-php other day with my account and it started to work.
+It's a matter of luck.

 ## Android Emulators